vk-cs/docs-public/docs/en/computing/iaas/instructions/vm/vm-manage/vm-manage.md

 ## Assigning tags

 Tags allow you to filter the list of virtual machines and find the right VM faster.
-Use existing tags or create your own tag and choose a color for it.
+Use existing tags or create a new one.
+The tag name and color must match the [requirements](../../../concepts/vm/tags).

 {tabs}